Ricardo199/Lab4Lamda/README.md

 ## License

+This project is licensed under the [GNU General Public License v3.0](https://github.com/Ricardo199/Lab4Lamda?tab=GPL-3.0-1-ov-file).

-This project is for educational purposes as part of a Cloud Computing Lab course.
+Created for educational purposes as part of the API Engineering & Cloud Comp course.

 ## Author